How to make a git server/website

 }

-Put this configuration file in /etc/nginx/sites-available
+Put this configuration file in /etc/nginx/sites-available.

 Enable the site ln -s /etc/nginx/sites-available /etc/nginx/sites-enable